Methadone oral solution is a substitute for street drugs like heroin which cause dependence and addiction.

 - Take methadone exactly as your doctor tells you to.
 Do not take more, or less, than the dose you have been prescribed.
 It is usually prescribed as a once-daily dose

-- Try to take methadone solution at the same time of day, each day.
+- Try to take your dose at the same time of day, each day.
 Initially you will be asked to take methadone where you can be supervised.
 This is to help you stick with your treatment and make sure you do not miss any doses.

 - At first your doctor will prescribe a low-ish dose and then see you frequently to adjust this to a regular maintenance dose.
 This early stage is very important because too high a dose can cause you serious harm, so please be patient.
 It may take a few weeks until the correct dose is found and you may have some minor withdrawal symptoms during this time.
 The correct dose varies from person to person, depending on how much heroin you were using and how your body deals with (metabolises) methadone.